 It is something completely natural and yet unfortunately still a taboo topic: menstruation.

-But don’t worry, no need of red turning cheeks because of this topic because Sabine Fallmann-Hauser (founder of Wollke) shows how easy it is to talk about it and takes women’s health seriously.
+But don’t worry, there is no need to turn away in embarrassment because of this topic as Sabine Fallmann-Hauser (founder of Wollke) takes women’s health seriously and shows how easy it is to talk about the issue of menstruation.

-She is well known through the television show “2 Minutes 2 Million” and has received a lot of attention for her newly developed bio-reusable panty liners named “Wollken”(similar to clouds in English).
-She is a true power woman who realizes her vision, true to the motto “life is a hit”.
+She is well known from her appearances in the television show “2 Minutes 2 Million” and has received a lot of attention for her newly developed bio-reusable panty liners named “Wollken”(similar to clouds in English).
+She is a true power woman who realises her vision, true to the motto “life is a hit”.

 Why this topic is so important to her, how Sabine makes a difference with her “Wollken”, what difficulties she had to face and how she manages to lead a successful business, in addition to a family life with 3 children, you can read here, in our Green Business Interview !

 How and when did you come to the idea to start your own business?